ultimatile/RandomMPOMPS/README.md

 # RandomMPSMPO
-A randomized algorithm for the compressed MPS-MPO product
+## A Randomized Algorithm for the Compressed MPS-MPO Product

-## Installation Instructions

 ---

+## **Installation Instructions**

 ### **System Requirements**
-All experiments were run using:
+This project has been tested with the following dependencies:

-- **LAPACK**: 3.12.0
+- **LAPACK**: `3.12.0`
-- **OpenBLAS**: 0.3.28
+- **OpenBLAS**: `0.3.28`

+Ensure these libraries are installed and available in your environment for optimal performance.

+---

 ### **Environment Setup**
-This project requires a Conda environment defined in `environment.yml`.
-To create and activate it, run:
+To set up the required Conda environment, use the provided `environment.yml` file.
+Run the following commands from the project root:

 ```bash
 conda env create -f environment.yml
 conda activate tensor2
 ```

+This will create and activate the Conda environment named `tensor2` with all necessary dependencies.

+---

-### (Optional) Optimized Incremental QR Build
+### **(Optional) Optimized Incremental QR Build**
-To enable the fastest version of the randomized MPO-MPS algorithm, you can build our custom C++ incremental QR implementation.
-This step may be more complex for Windows users.
+For optimal performance, we provide a custom C++ implementation of the incremental QR decomposition.
+If you choose not to build it, the default Python `scipy` version will be used (which is slower).

+#### **Building the Optimized Incremental QR**
-With the environment activated, execute the setup script from the project root:
+With the Conda environment activated, run the following command from the project root:

 ```bash
 bash setup_QR.sh
 ```

-If the build is successful, running the following command from the project root:
+#### **Verifying a Successful Build**
+After building, you can verify that the optimized C++ implementation is being used by running:

 ```bash
 python code/tensornetwork/incrementalqr.py
 ```

-should print:
+If the build was successful, you should see the following message at the start of the output:

 ```
 Using C++ implementation for incQR
 ```

-at the start of the program, confirming that the build was successful.
+If this message does not appear, the build may have failed, and the default Python implementation will be used instead.

+---

+### **Notes for Windows Users**
+Building the optimized incremental QR decomposition may require additional configuration of `cmake` and a compatible C++ compiler.
+Ensure you have a properly configured build system before proceeding.

+---

+### **Support & Contributions**
+If you encounter issues or have suggestions, feel free to open an issue or contribute to the project.

+---